What is Ichthyology?

 Fish have inhabited the earth for the last 450 million years and have been around for longer than the dinosaurs, taking up more habitat than any other group or animal.
 They are the most diverse group of organisms — having the largest range of body sizes and shapes – from the Dwarf Minnow to the Whale Shark, with more than 30,000 extant species and many more that are extinct.
 So, as you can imagine, ichthyology, as the study of fish, is extensive.

 For this ichthyology introduction, we’ll share 13 of our favourite fascinating facts about fish from the Ichthyology Diploma Course, to whet your appetite.

 1. Fish Live In the Harshest Environments on Earth

 Different species of fish can withstand temperatures from -2°C to 40°C, residing in extremes all over the world, from Antarctic ice to thermal hot springs.
 The icefish are particularly fascinating, having evolved to develop crocodile-like heads, bodies without scales, and almost-transparent blood due to a lack of haemoglobin.

-2. They Are Beautiful in Their Own Unique Ways
+2. They Are Beautiful in Their Own Ways

 With fish, beauty is very much in the eye of the beholder.
 While some species such as Siamese Fighting Fish and Koi Carp are beloved by humans for their colourful scales and flowing fins, others are not so gifted in this area.
-Take the blobfish.
-Ugly it may be, but these incredible evolutions are what keep this fish surviving and thriving at 2,000 to 4,000 feet in the ocean.
+Our facts about fish wouldn’t be complete without mention of the infamous blobfish.
+Ugly it may be, but these incredible evolutions are what keep this fish surviving and thriving at depths of 2,000 to 4,000 feet.
 Here, they look like just any other fish but as they get closer to the surface, the pressure starts to decrease, giving this fish its blob-like form.

 3. There Are Hermaphroditic Fish